 TREE OF LIFE WEBSITE

-Life has been successful on our planet because embedded in its actions are underlying premises that work.
-One of these premises is the SEXUAL ARCHETYPE which is discussed on another page.
-Another premise is the Exaptation Archetype.
-Intrinsic to this archetype is that an organism does not change, but rather genetically duplicates successful code which can then be mutated.
-Because we reproduce/die even if 99.99% of these mutations are detrimental, .01% of creatures gain the opportunity to migrate down a novel path.
-It is obvious that this strategy over time works extremely well, having covered pretty much the whole of the planet with forms of life.
-It also seems likely that life would not have moved beyond a primordial soup of organic molecules without this archetype.
-It is key to understanding the archetypal nature of Exaptation that these mutations extend rather than replace pre-existing functions – inexorably field testing ever more complex forms of life.
-The word archetype is used here in the same way a function is used in a mathematical equation.
-If one could write an equation describing the force of life it would proveably include (but not be limited to) the functions which are described here as Archetypes.
-The other primary Archetype know to this author which is required for living systems is the DEATH ARCHETYPE .
+Life has been successful on our planet because embedded in its actions are underlying schemes that work.
+One such scheme1 is described by the theory of Exaptation.
+Intrinsic to Exaptation is that an organism does not change, but rather genetically duplicates successful code which can then be mutated without disrupting the role of the original code.
+Because we reproduce/die even if 99.99% of these mutations are detrimental, .01% of creatures gain the opportunity to migrate down a novel path, while their forefathers without that mutation persevere.
+It is obvious that this strategy over time works extremely well, having covered pretty much the whole of the planet with a diversity of lifeforms.
+It also seems likely that life would not have moved beyond a primordial soup of organic molecules if it had not adopted this tactic.
+A key to understanding the nature of Exaptation is that these mutations extend rather than replace pre-existing functions – inexorably field testing ever more complex forms of life.